cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 background-image: url(images/intranet_map.png)
 background-size: contain
 ---
-# How it was to work practically off-line
+# Working (almost) off-line
 No easy access to Stackoverflow/Google for 4 months.

 - Django documentation is also available off-line: it's fantastic
 - Django source code: a way to complement the documentation
-- It was very handy that I had lot of (unrelated) source code in my laptop
+- It was very handy that I had lot of (unrelated) source code on my laptop
-- ipython + help method, etc.
+- Python console with the help method

 --